 Years 9 to 11: Non-examination (core) PE

 Once students reach Year 9 they have the option to pursue Physical Education as an examination subject.
-Students who do not wish to study PE as a GCSE, follow a programme of study that focuses on promoting positive mental wellbeing in addition to a healthy, active lifestyle.
+Students who do not wish to study PE as a GCSE, follow a programme of study that focuses on developing their practical skill, character development and sportsmanship.
+The focus is on promoting a positive mental wellbeing in addition to a healthy, active lifestyle.
 In addition to this, they continue to build on the basic skills and techniques learnt in Years 7 and 8 towards the implementation of skills that are more advanced, game play and tactical awareness.

 Year 9 to 11: GCSE PE

 The aim of our GCSE course is not only to prepare students for their next steps in education but also to provide them with a wide range of transferable skills useful in higher education, employment and future careers.

 Year 12 and 13: Non-examination (core) PE